 The sprawling acres of The Cotswolds have various entry points.
 Some of the easiest to access on a day trip from Birmingham by direct train are Cheltenham, Gloucester and Dursley.
 Another option is the charming Chipping Campden, where scenic walkways and beautiful greenery await you, along with quaint local shops in and around Sheep Street.
 Check out the Court Barn Museum for local pieces of handcraft work.
 Take a long walk through the countryside towards the formidable Broadway Tower – the second highest point of the Cotswolds standing 65 feet high.

 Getting there – To get the Chipping Campden, the train from Birmingham Snow Hill to Stratford-upon-Avon takes around 43m, then a bus to Chipping Campden is 20m from the station.
 Trains from Birmingham to Cheltenham take around 46m.

-5. Birmingham to Alton Towers
+5. Alton Towers